BIRDSOpenSource/BIRDSOpenSource.github.io/overview/birds/bus-page.md

 ## **The BIRDS Bus**

->**New**: A team presented during the March 2022 BIRDS meeting, their use of the Radiometrix HX1 COMS module with the BIRDS platform.
+> **New**: During the March 2022 BIRDS meeting, a team presented their use of the Radiometrix HX1 COMS module with the BIRDS platform.
 The module's datasheet has been added to the COMS repository!
 Also, detailed battery testing and screening procedures have been added to the procedures repository.
 Please check these new documents.

 The BIRDS bus is one of the main contributions from the BIRDS Project to the working teams.
 It is a hardware platform that consists mainly of an EPS, a C&DHS and COMMS to satisfy the needs of a standard bus.
 Below is an exploded view of the entire bus: